Canadian rapper sentenced to 10 years in prison in Megan Thee Stallion shooting

 The shooting was preceded by an argument that became heated when the two began attacking each other's music careers, she told the court during the two-week trial.

-Megan Thee Stallion, who was born Megan Pete, needed surgery and spent four days in the hospital before physical therapy allowed her to walk again.
+Megan Thee Stallion needed surgery and spent four days in the hospital before physical therapy allowed her to walk again, she said during an interview with Rolling Stone magazine.

-She did not attend the sentencing hearing, saying she could not bear to be in the same room as Lanez but wrote a statement that was read in court on Monday, the New York Times reported.

-"He not only shot me, he made a mockery of my trauma," the statement said.
-"This is a statement for all survivors that their lives matter and there is zero tolerance for the torture that accompanies violence."
+"I was very scared that I was not able to be Megan Thee Stallion no more," said the Houston artist, whose real name is Megan Pete.

 Megan Thee Stallion won Grammy awards for best new artist, best rap performance and best rap song in 2021.
 She has also been nominated for six more.

-Los Angeles County District Attorney George Gascon, whose office prosecuted the case, said after December's verdict that women, especially Black women, are afraid to report crimes such as assault and sexual violence because they are too often not believed.
+Los Angeles County District Attorney George Gascon said in a statement after December's verdict that women, especially Black women, are afraid to report crimes such as assault and sexual violence because they are too often not believed.

-"The fact that Ms. Pete is a successful entertainer has brought the spotlight on the important issue of violence against women," he told reporters after the verdict.

-(Reporting by Jane Ross in Los Angeles and Jonathan Allen in New York; Writing by Brendan O'Brien; Editing by Aurora Ellis and Lisa Shumaker)
+(Reporting by Jane Ross in Los Angeles and Jonathan Allen in New York; Writing by Brendan O'Brien; Editing by Aurora Ellis)

 ((brendan.obrien@thomsonreuters.com;))